Universality for Random Matrices: Entry CLTs

 Finally, take \((*):\) the induction hypothesis for the new configuration \(\rho\) yields the bound

-if the cycles do not fall within the exceptional set described in the second part of the induction hypothesis as \(2L-l\) decreases by at least \(1\) (\(l\) increases by \(2,\) and \(L\) does not change).
-Suppose \(\rho\) is among those maximal configurations: the two newly formed loops are edge-disjoint and have no nontrivial vertex intersections.
-If there are no summands in \(\mathcal{M}\) for \(\rho,\) then either \((c1)\) all the loops in \(\rho\) have length \(1,\) or \((c2)\) there is also no summand in \(\mathcal{M}\) for the original arrangement (\(\cup_{q \geq 1}{\mathcal{C}(q)}\) is invariant under removing loops): \((c1)\) the original configuration has all paths of length one, apart from two of length \(2,\) \(u,x,v\) and \(u,y,v;\) then
+when \(\rho\) does not fall within the exceptional set described in the second part of the induction hypothesis as \(2L-l\) decreases by at least \(2\) (\(l\) increases by \(2,\) and \(L\) does not change).
+Suppose \(\rho\) is among those maximal configurations.
+If there are no summands in \(\mathcal{M}\) for \(\rho,\) then either